Gabriel-Lu/Abstractive-summarization-OpenNMT/README.md

 ```

 The data can be either Gigaword or the CNN/Daily Mail dataset.
-* Mention details of how those were preprocessed and how to retrieve them *

-The data consists of parallel source (`src`) and target (`tgt`) data containing one sentence per line with tokens separated by a space:
+The data consists of parallel source (`src`) and target (`tgt`) data containing one example per line with tokens separated by a space:

 * `src-train.txt`
 * `tgt-train.txt`
 * `src-val.txt`
 * `tgt-val.txt`

+For Gigaword, download the data from : https://github.com/harvardnlp/sent-summary.
+Then, extract it (```tar -xzf summary.tar.gz ```)
+For CNN/Daily Mail, we assume access to such files.
+Otherwise, these can be built from https://github.com/OpenNMT/cnn-dailymail.

 Validation files are required and used to evaluate the convergence of the training.